Maine Education Association Retired

 How does Maine Education Association Retired spend its money?

 Maine Education Association Retired directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Maine Education Association Retired tax-deductible?